January 16, 2023

 This is the final stage of edits, and is basically the broom that sweeps the room after copy editing has vacated it.

-Proofreading is when an editor searches for any lingering (or even new) spelling and grammar errors; any glaring issues of fact or consistency (minor ones might be ignored, especially in a publishing house); and adjust any weird formatting, like bold type when there shouldn’t be any or changes to font sizes halfway through the manuscript.
+Proofreading is when an editor searches for any lingering spelling and grammar errors, checks for any glaring issues of fact or consistency (minor ones might be ignored, especially in a publishing house), and adjusts any weird formatting, like bold type when there shouldn’t be any or changes to font size halfway through the manuscript.

 Note that a proofreader isn’t necessarily a formatter.
 Might some be?
 Sure.
 But many, including myself, aren’t.
-So while we can catch those formatting errors on a basic level like font size or paragraphs that break up unexpectedly, we won’t format the actual book for you.
+So while we can catch those formatting errors on a basic level and make sure paragraph breaks and the like are presented consistently, we won’t format the actual book for you.

 Looking to Hire an Editor?

-If you’re looking for an editor for your poetry or picture book, I’d be happy to help you with whatever level of editing you need!
-Head over to my contact page and send me a message.
+If you’re looking for an editor for your novel, poetry, or picture book, let’s work together!
+Head over to my contact page to send me a message and request a free sample edit and/or consultation call.

 No matter where you are in your writing or editing journey, I’m over here cheering you on 😊